auth0/kthw-lab/README.md

 ### Remaining Labs

-You should be able to follow the instructions for the rest of the labs
+You should be able to follow the instructions for the rest of the labs by using SSH to connect to the nodes.

 ## Save Money